From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Additional Variable Correlation Experiments

 \section{Additional Variable Correlation Experiments}

 The experiments thus far have focused on correlations specifically between the science domain and positive sentiment.
-To assess how well these results generalize to new variable correlations, we rerun our experiments while instead correlating the past tense with the passive voice.
+To assess how well these results generalize to new variable correlations, we rerun the correlational experiments while instead correlating the past tense with the passive voice.

-We first present MCC results (Figure~\ref{fig:mcc_tpa-vp}).
+We present MCC results (Figure~\ref{fig:mcc_tpa-vp}).
 Findings are largely consistent with Figure~\ref{fig:identifiability}: supervised featurizers like probes perform best by far, but their performance drops sharply from $\rho$=0.9.
-Top-K SAEs are still the best-performing methods among unsupervised featurizers given our data.
-One difference here is that SAEs trained on large-scale natural language corpora are far better at recovering tense=past than our SAEs---especially for Gemma-2-2B.
+Top-K SAEs and SSAEs are still among the best-performing methods among unsupervised featurizers given our data.
+One difference is that SAEs trained on large-scale natural language corpora are far better at recovering tense=past than our SAEs---especially for Gemma-2-2B.

-Results when steering (Figure~\ref{fig:heatmaps_vp-tpa}) largely resemble the previous results, especially for ReLU and SpADE SAEs.
-However, Top-K SAEs are now far more likely to demonstrate negative across-concept effects.
-This negative relationship might be expected for mutually exclusive concepts, but not if concepts are truly independent of each other.
-This supports our prior claim that existing unsupervised methods may demonstrate decent recovery of known concepts (as indicated by correlational metrics), but simultaneously produce entangled effects on multiple concepts (as indicated by interventional metrics).